 Heart disease and stroke are two of the highest causes of death in America.
 High cholesterol can be a major cause of these.
 The Center for Disease Control found one in six adults in the United States suffers from high cholesterol.
-With America’s high rate of obesity and the large selection of fatty, unhealthy foods, it’s not hard to see why.
+With America’s high rate of obesity from the large selection of fatty, unhealthy foods, it’s not hard to see why.

 While your body manufactures cholesterol, it also absorbs it from your diet.
 Trans and saturated fats boost bad cholesterol levels.
 The higher your cholesterol is, the higher your risk for heart attack.
 Researchers created medicines to combat this effect and lower cholesterol.
 But, there are remedies you can start today to fight your high cholesterol.